iVeia/meta-iveia/README.md

 use the installer image (ivinstall-${MACHINE}) created above.
 For more information, see the [INSTALL](INSTALL.md) doc.

-To install to an SD card mounted on a host machine, run:
+To install to an SD card mounted on a Linux host machine, run:
 ```
 ./ivinstall-${MACHINE} -fc /dev/sdX
 ```